Kalorama Wetland Restoration and Community Education Project

 Youth Education and Family Science Events

-Due to the COVID-19 pandemic, youth and families’ participation in the Kalorama Wetland Restoration and Community Education Project is limited to small groups of children participating in the MERITO Foundation’s Marine Science After School Beach Camps (hyperlinked).
-The family restoration events are scheduled once per month.
-During these events, parents, and siblings of the youth who participate in the Marine Science After School Beach Camp are invited e to co-volunteer in the restoration efforts and learn from their children about the importance of wetlands and native plants, among other coastal ecology subjects such as botany, plant monitoring, soil identification, beach profiles, bird identification, water quality testing, and much more.
+Due to the COVID-19 pandemic, youth and families’ participation in the Kalorama Wetland Restoration and Community Education Project was limited to small groups of children participating in the MERITO Foundation’s Marine Science Beach Camps (hyperlinked).
+The family restoration events were scheduled once per month.
+During these events, parents, and siblings of the youth who participate in the Marine Science Beach Camps were invited to co-volunteer in the restoration efforts and learn from their children about the importance of wetlands and native plants, among other coastal ecology subjects such as botany, plant monitoring, soil identification, beach profiles, bird identification, water quality testing, and much more.

 All services provided through this project include COVID-19 precautionary measures.

-Visit our Marine Science After School Beach Camp page for details about our COVID-19 preventive measures and how your family can get involved.
+Visit our Marine Science Beach Camp page for details about our COVID-19 preventive measures and how your family can get involved.